 AWHPs represent a niche technology in California's residential HVAC marketplace.
-In new homes, mainstream residential HVAC contractors install primarily gas furnaces with split system air conditioning systems.
+In new homes, mainstream residential HVAC contractors currently install primarily gas furnaces with split system air conditioning systems.
 As interest in electrification has increased, more developers are installing or at least considering electric technologies such as central forced air heat pumps and variable capacity mini-split heat pumps.
 Hydronic systems, typically featuring gas fired water heaters or boilers are more common in low-rise multifamily projects, but less common in single family homes.
 Hydronic systems featuring electrically driven HVAC equipment are currently even less prevalent, but the increased focus on all-electric strategies will be furthering this effort to some degree.
-Another significant driver of electrification in the coming years will be California municipalities that have adopted all-electric reach codes.
+Another significant driver of electrification in the coming years will be California municipalities that have adopted all-electric reach codes3.
 The cumulative impact of these various factors will become clearer in the next few years.

 AWHPs have not been considered in prior Title 24, Part 6 rulemakings but were added to the CBECC-Res compliance software in 2016 in response primarily to stakeholder concern about the inability to gain recognition for the technology under California Energy Code.
 Beginning July 2016, the Energy Commission began listing AWHPs in the MAEDbS.
-At the time of this writing, there are 11 AWHP units listed in the MAEDbS are compatible with residential single-phase electrical service.
-Only three of these use variable speed compressors with the other eight products being are single or dual speed compressor units (California Energy Commission 2017).
-There is currently no minimum performance standard required for AWHPs under Title 20.
+At the time of this writing, there are 13 AWHP units listed in the MAEDbS that are compatible with residential single-phase electrical service.
+Five of these use variable speed compressors with the other eight products being are single or dual speed compressor units (California Energy Commission 2017).
+There is currently no minimum performance standard required for AWHPs under either Title 20 or federal Appliance Efficiency regulations.

-In 2015, PG&E began sponsorship of the Central Valley Research Home (CVRH) project which featured four leased lab houses in Stockton, California (located approximately 60 miles south of Sacramento).
+In 2015, Pacific Gas and Electric (PG&E) began sponsorship of the Central Valley Research Home (CVRH) project which featured four leased lab houses with simulated occupancy in Stockton, California (located approximately 60 miles south of Sacramento).
 These homes had been part of an Energy Commission Public Interest Energy Research (PIER) project initiated in 2011 (Proctor 2018).
 The four homes of different vintage (1950's to early 2000's) had been extensively instrumented under the PIER project and had also undergone deep energy retrofits targeting both envelope and HVAC issues.
 Retrofitted HVAC equipment included high efficiency conventional HVAC equipment with ducts located in conditioned space.
 With these high-performance test houses available as a resource at the end of the PIER project, PG&E decided to step in and fund research on two emerging HVAC technologies: VCHPs and AWHPs coupled with radiant ceiling panels.
-Three of the four homes have been tested over the years with VCHP equipment assessing a range of configurations and controls, while the fourth home has been dedicated to the AWHP evaluations.
+Three of the four homes have been tested over the years with variable capacity heat pump (VCHP) equipment assessing a range of configurations and controls, while the fourth home has been dedicated to the AWHP evaluations.